SezSahin/AcmeCorporation/README.md

 - **dbo.Tickets.sql**
 - **dbo.Products-SerialNumbers.sql**

-<br>If you wish to use Database First, you shoul create these tables and add the connection string in appsettings.json as mentioned in the **Code First** example.
+<br>If you wish to use Database First, you shoul create these tables and check the connection string in appsettings.json as mentioned in the **Code First** example.
 <br>After doing this, **you should be able to run the API** and continue with the next step.

 ### 2. Installing package.json